emmethamell/LunchLink/README.md

 # LunchLink
-An IOS application that allows users to create and manage events with friends
+An iOS application that allows users to create and manage events with friends